-After analysis the overall market for rural acreage values increased an average of 10.8% from 2016 to 2017.
+After analysis the overall market for rural acreage values increased an average of 11.0% from 2017 to 2018.
 Some rural areas saw a higher change.
 During our market analysis of rural acreage, we modified our rural land zones to better reflect current land market areas throughout the county.
 This change was reflected in our schedules that are 19 rural land market land zones.
-Total all real property Net Taxable value increased +9.90% from 2016 to 2017.
+Total all real property Net Taxable value increased +10.4% from 2017 to 2018.
 There were several areas that may not have seen these changes and some areas may have seen a small decrease.
-Our Utility Package values are \$10,000 for the full water, septic, & sewer package.
+Our Utility Package values increased from \$10,000 to \$13,000 for the full water, septic, & sewer package.
 Various market values may have been changed based on category types to reflect sale prices.
-Some residential neighborhoods increased from +1% to +10% based on sales analysis.
-Commercial land values increased from 10% to 100% depending on the area.
-Rural community residential lots were increased from 20% to 100% depending on how long those values haven't been adjusted.
-The 2017 mineral values increased some from 2016 due to market change in oil prices.
+Some residential neighborhoods changed from -10% to +27% based on sales analysis.
+Commercial land values increased +3% depending on the area.
+Rural community residential lots were increased from 3% to 10% depending on how long those values haven't been adjusted and market analysis.
+The 2018 mineral values increased some from 2017 due to market change in oil prices.

-Exemption Data: The district has various exemptions that taxpayers may qualify for.
+Exemption Data: The District has various exemptions that taxpayers may qualify for.
 Homestead and Over 65 residential exemption.
 You may only apply for residence homestead exemption on one property in a tax year.
 A homestead may include up to 20 acres of land you actually use in the residential use (occupancy) of your home.
 To qualify for a homestead exemption, you must own and reside in your home on January 1 of the tax year.
 The age 65 or older or disability exemption for school taxes includes a school tax limitation or ceiling.
 Some taxing units such as county and cities have exemptions and tax ceilings limits.
 The filing of this application is between January 1 and April 30.
 You may file a late homestead exemption if you file it no later than one year after the date taxes become delinquent.
 There is also a Transfer of Tax Limitation or Ceiling Certificate if you move out of the county; this can transfer to the new county you reside in.
 There are other exemptions available.
-The State changed the mandatory homestead exemption amount from \$15,000 to \$25,000 for school districts for 2017.
+The State changed the mandatory homestead exemption amount from \$15,000 to \$25,000 for school districts for 2018.
 Please check our website or call our office.